Until May 15, 2018

 6 top tensioners with adjustable feeding tension.
 6 side tensioners with adjustable feeding tension.

 Yarn break, knot detection and door aperture.

 Belt drive.
 No lubrication necessary.

 Full safety cover and interlock for noise-suppression and dust-proofing.
 Emergency power off device.
 Ultra-low speed setting.
-(FCC and CE marks in the works)

 |Operation LED light||